 —Terri, caregiver and friend

 “My job is to advocate for my patient, regardless of what the doctors think.
-If my patient does or doesn’t want to do something, it’s my job is to help them get to that point.”
+If my patient does or doesn’t want to do something, it’s my job to help them get to that point.”

 — Emilee, Palliative Care nurse